ConstDahoud/perceptron/README.md

 ![01_structure_of _single_perceptron](https://github.com/ConstDahoud/perceptron/blob/main/images/01_structure_of%20_single_perceptron.png)

 ## 3. Logical operations with perceptron
 It is easy to implement logical operation such as AND, NAND, and OR using single-layer perceptron.
 However, It is impossible for single-layer perceptron to learn XOR operation because that is only capable of implement functions that divide one area into two areas by one line.
 One solution for solving this problem is combine AND, NAND, and OR operation to make XOR operation.
 That is, we can make it by adding a hidden layer between the input layer and the output layer.
 This process is called Multilayer perceptron.
-Refer to 01_logical_operations_with_perceptron.ipynb with these following figures
+Refer to 01_logical_operations_with_perceptron.ipynb with these following figures.

 #### AND operation with perceptron
 ![01_and_op_with_perceptron](https://github.com/ConstDahoud/perceptron/blob/main/images/01_and_op_with_perceptron.png)